marknelsonengineer/DTMF_Decoder/README.md

   that does everything correctly
 - Write a [Fourier Transform](https://en.wikipedia.org/wiki/Fourier_transform)
   (or something like one)
+- Write a good, general purpose logger that I can use with other projects

 ## Links
 The project's home page (hosted by GitHub) is [here](https://github.com/marknelsonengineer/DTMF_Decoder)